 Yes!
 We understand that it is important for you and your child to find the group, the therapists and the other children suitable for your child.
 So we are happy for you to come try the session with no obligation to continue.

 Yes.
 As we have our own fees such as the hire of the hall, we do require knowing if our clients will be attending the sessions.
 If you need to cancel or re-schedule your child’s appointment could you please provide us with 24 hours notice otherwise a 50% session fee may apply (exceptions made for emergencies).

 If your child has any movement related needs, then yes – we have a physiotherapy provider number that will allow you to claim a rebate under your private health.

 We also negotiate with schools to provide therapy on-site as part of their curriculum.
 If your child’s school has several students requiring therapy for physical and/or social skills then we suggest you approach the school to see if they would consider incorporating our school program.
-Click here for more details.
+Contact us if you would like to discuss further.